-Professor Gibson will be available to mentor graduate students in the fall
+Professor Gibson is open to mentoring graduate students in the fall

 The ability to act in a goal-directed fashion in spite of many competing forces is one of the hallmarks of adaptive human functioning.
 My research has examined how basic cognitive mechanisms such as selective attention and working memory optimize this adaptive behavior by allowing us to focus on, maintain, and retrieve goal-relevant information.
 One longstanding research interest concerns the extent to which the control of visual selective attention is voluntary (or goal-directed), and the extent to which salient objects and events in the world (e.g., unique colors, abrupt onset of stimuli or events, moving objects) can distract or “capture” our attention in an involuntary fashion, regardless of our current goals and intentions.
 Humans also use a wide variety of spatial symbols, ranging from abstract spatial words such as “above,” to iconic symbols such as arrows, to biologically-based symbols such as eye gaze, to control where others shift their attention.
 A major goal of my research is to provide a semantic-based theory of the symbolic control of spatial attention.
 A key feature of this theory is to explain how the processes underlying the comprehension of spatial symbols influence the distribution of attention in space.
 I have also developed a significant translational aspect to my study of goal-directed behavior that has involved working memory.
 Because working memory capacity may causally constrain the capacity to reason and learn, there has been great interest in knowing the extent to which working memory capacity is malleable, and, therefore, capable of being increased by adaptive training regimens as a strategy to improve reasoning and learning.
 I have recently created a novel training regimen that is capable of targeting the critical components of working memory capacity, and current research is investigating the extent to which this training can produce detectable improvements in reasoning and learning.
 Finally, I have also studied special populations of individuals who have both enhanced (synesthetes) and deficient (ADHD) working memory abilities to help understand how these abilities impact adaptive functioning.